Domiragi/dotfiles/Miscs/Scripts/README.md

 The full document can be found on the [Microsoft website](https://learn.microsoft.com/en-us/windows/terminal/).

 ## AudioBand
 [AudioBand](https://github.com/AudioBand/AudioBand) is an app to display Spotify and other audio sources in Taskbar.
-Before importing the JSON profile, the var `%ICONS_DIR` should be updated to point to a local copy of the `Assets` folder.
+Before importing the JSON profile, the var `%ICONS_DIR%` should be updated to point to a local copy of the `Assets` folder.